 How do I complete my offer of admission?
 Western's School of Graduate and Postdoctoral Studies' web site will prompt you through the steps required to activate your Western email account and access Western's online Student Center (where you will complete your offer of admission).

-For information on Housing, see our School of Graduate and Postdoctoral Studies' "Housing" link.
+Information on Housing.
+Click here for on- and off-campus housing information.
 Note that on-campus housing is limited so we recommend applying as soon as you receive your offer of admission.

 What is the cost of fees/tuition for each term?